cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-18-Time-ticks-on.md

 We have included a basic calendar file, useful for testing and a basic way to get started in /data/Calendars.json.
 Now that we have calendars we can start to write the date functions themselves.
 To do that we need the concept of adding and subtracting "periods" from dates.
-The common one we all know is things like "1y" or "2bd" we have all seen it over and over in finance.
+The common one we all know is things like "1y" or "2bd" we have all seen it over and over.
 To this end we have an enumeration that looks something like

 ``` csharp